What do traders expect when they first start in the foreign exchange trading market?

-As a beginner you won’t want to be trading at such high levels of leverage straight away because, on balance, the level of risk is too high compared to your market knowledge and trading ability.
+As a beginner you won’t want to be trading at such high levels of leverage straight away because the level of risk is too high compared to your market knowledge and trading ability.
 Instead, you might prefer to minimise your exposure by trading micro or mini positions:

 To get a feel for how this works in action, use a demo trading account and try some test trades.

 Margin is used in forex to allow a trader to take positions of a higher value than the amount of funds in their trading account.
 The two main margin terms you need to become aware of are: initial margin and variation margin.